Cardinals beat Brewers 5-4, move into first in NL Central - WHIZ News

 The Cardinals have taken two straight from the Brewers after falling 2-0 in the opener of the four-game series.

-Rowdy Tellez and Andrew McCutchen hit solo homers for the Brewers.
-McCutchen also had an RBI double.

-The Cardinals trailed 4-3 before Arenado’s sixth-inning drive to left-center — his 14th homer of the season — put St. Louis ahead for good.
+St. Louis trailed 4-3 before Arenado’s sixth-inning drive to left-center — his 14th homer of the season — put the Cardinals ahead for good.
 Goldschmidt went deep to left in the first inning for his 17th homer.

-Milwaukee threatened with two outs in the ninth as Victor Caratini walked and Tyrone Taylor was hit by a pitch, but Génesis Cabrera got out of the jam by retiring Christian Yelich on a grounder to second.

-Cabrera pitched the final two innings to earn his third career save, and first since 2020.
-Johan Oviedo (1-1) got his first career win with 2 1/3 innings of perfect relief.

 Over the last two games, Cardinals relievers have allowed just three walks and one hit while pitching 10 1/3 scoreless innings.
 The Cardinals’ bullpen was dominant Wednesday at less than full strength after both Giovanny Gallegos and Ryan Helsley had pitched two innings a night earlier.

+Milwaukee threatened with two outs in the ninth as Victor Caratini walked and Tyrone Taylor was hit by a pitch, but Cabrera ended the game by retiring Christian Yelich on a grounder to second.

+“Not a whole lot fazes that kid,” Cardinals manager Oliver Marmol said.
+“He’s scared of nobody.
+He’s not going to get sped up.
+He likes those moments.”

-St. Louis’ bullpen picked up the slack after starter Adam Wainwright allowed four runs and seven hits in 4 2/3 innings, the second-shortest of his 14 appearances this season.
+The Cardinals’ bullpen picked up the slack after Wainwright allowed four runs and seven hits in 4 2/3 innings, the second-shortest of his 14 appearances this season.
+Wainwright gave up solo homers to Rowdy Tellez and McCutchen.

 Goldschmidt was back in the Cardinals’ lineup after sitting out a 6-2 victory Tuesday due to back tightness.
 The Cardinals used Goldschmidt as a designated hitter rather than putting him at first base because they wanted to keep him off his feet as much as possible.